 Joselu has played for some pretty big clubs during his career but he has never been as successful as he was during his time with Frankfurt.
-The striker, currently playing in the Premier League with Newcastle, is a product of the famous Celta Vigo academy.
+The striker, formerly of Newcastle United, is a product of the famous Celta Vigo academy.

-He moved to Real Madrid and then moved to Hoffenheim.
+He moved to Real Madrid before venturing to Hoffenheim.
 In 2013 he went on a season-long loan to the Eagles where he netted 14 goals in 33 appearances including nine in the Bundesliga.
 It remains his most prolific season to date.